Custom fuels mood against climate stickers

 In Vandans, however, the “spark witch” was disguised as an activist with a safety vest.
 “I’ll push it into you, I’ll stick myself to the top of the pyre,” says the Vorarlberg dialect on the sign that the straw doll is holding in his hand, like the one among others ORF reported.

-“This is how a society that is dependent on fossils reacts: Literal witch hunts on those who peacefully point out and protest for what, according to scientific findings, must finally be decided,” writes the “Last Generation Austria” in a response on Twitter .
+“This is how a society that is dependent on fossil substances reacts: Literal #witchhunting on those who peacefully point out and protest for what, according to scientific knowledge, must finally be decided,” writes the “Last Generation Austria” in a reaction on Twitter .
 According to ORF, Marina Hagen-Canaval, press spokeswoman for “Last Generation”, also spoke of a “witch hunt”.
-The Twitter users reacted with support for “The Last Generation”, but others also saw the action as a justified warning to the “interferers”.
+The Twitter users reacted with support for “The Last Generation”, but others also saw the action as a justified warning to the “disturbers”.

 Austria: accusation of witch hunts by climate activists – this is how the radio guild reacts